Sharecare/wecare-mobile-dynamic-app-icon/README.md

 A flutter plugin for dynamically changing app icon in mobile platform.
 Supports **iOS and Android ** (IOS with version > `10.3`).

+* Due to Splash screen problems of newest Android versions, please consider to remove the below code in your activity and activity-alias tags:

 ```
   <meta-data
                 android:name="io.flutter.embedding.android.SplashScreenDrawable"